emprcl/runal/README.md

 # Runal
-a creative coding tool in the terminal :art:
+a creative coding tool for the terminal :art: